wasted/netflow/README.md

 ## Configuration

 Since we are using a Key-Value backed architecture, we are unable to "search" for things.
 We are only able to look them up.
 So we start with a set of allowed sender IP/Port combinations of your NetFlow exporter.

+#### Finding the IP and Port

-If you do not know which IP your router uses to export NetFlows, use tcpdump on the Machine you are sending it to and run [tcpdump](http://www.tcpdump.org/tcpdump_man.html) to find out the IP/Port.
+If you do not know which IP your router uses to export NetFlows, just launch [netflow.io](http://netflow.io/) in Loglevel Debug (default) and it will print "ignoring flow"-lines which will tell you about the IP/Port combination.

+If that does not work, use [tcpdump](http://www.tcpdump.org/tcpdump_man.html) to find out the IP and Port.
 If you are not familiar with tcpdump yet (you really should be!), check out our Troubleshooting Section below.

+#### Our suggestion

-Another suggestion is, if your router supports it, set the exporter's source IP and Port to something static.
+If your router supports it, set the exporter's source IP and Port to something static.

 Most flow-collectors will use a new port when the daemon restarts or the system reboot.
 Keep that in mind!

+#### Setting up the Database

 Launch the redis-cli on your shell: